startup financial model

 Most projections that investors and experienced founders are expecting to see are pretty much the same template – revenue and expense projections, and a net cash position.
 Some templates have the three most important financial statements (the income statement, cash flow statement and balance sheet), but many templates simplify to just the income statement and a projected cash position.

-We tend to recommend that founders use a template without the balance sheet and cash flow statement, unless they are working with a professional like us.
-This is because the balance sheet can be tricky to model correctly – an unbalanced balance sheet is embarrassing, and can cause investors to lose faith in the modeling exercise.
+We tend to recommend that founders use a template without the balance sheet and cash flow statement unless they are working with a professional like us.
+This is because the balance sheet can be tricky to model correctly – an unbalanced balance sheet is embarrassing and can cause investors to lose faith in the modelling exercise.

-Since most early-stage companies don’t have complicated working capital, capex or loans, the balance sheet adds less to the analysis that you’d think.
-Thus, we recommend that founders DIYing their projections use a template that doesn’t bother with the balance sheet and cash flow statement.
-Although, when we produce projections our templates and outputs always have these statements – but again, we do this everyday, so it doesn’t take us meaningfully longer to get them right.
+Since most early-stage companies don’t have complicated working capital, capex or loans, the balance sheet adds less to the analysis than you’d think.
+Thus, we recommend that founders who DIY their projections use a template that doesn’t bother with the balance sheet and cash flow statement.
+Although, when we produce projections our templates and outputs always have these statements – but again, we do this every day, so it doesn’t take us meaningfully longer to get them right.

 If you’d like to learn more about Financial Modelling, we highly recommend this page on the Kruze Consulting website, which also has free templates that you can use.